Design and Stiffness Analysis of a Bio-inspired Soft Actuator with Bi-direction Tunable Stiffness Property: EXPERIMENTS AND RESULTS

-To show the performance of BLS intuitively, one application case is shown on Fig. 8.
-Two BTSAs are assembled with each BLS is tightened about 10N by the first stiffness regulation method (Fig. 3a).
-The horizontal lifting was performed.
-The one with tightened BLSs could lift heavier targets (2358g) than the one without BLSs with similar displacement.
+To demonstrate the performance of BLS, a four-BTSA gripper was designed.
+Each BLS was tightened to about 10N by the first stiffness regulation method (Fig. 3a).
+Firstly, several cross-weight and cross-scale tasks were successfully conducted, including an egg (47g, Fig. 8a), a tomato (261g, Fig. 8b), a watermelon (2221g, Fig. 8c), and a pipe (672, 200 mm diameters, Fig. 8d).
+Then, horizontal lifting was performed.
+The one with tightened BLSs could lift heavier targets (2358g) than the one without BLSs and shared similar displacement.
+These successful graspings are the results of the bending and lateral stiffness adjustment.